AaronRMartinez/Threat-Hunting-Diicot-Mexals-Threat-Group/README.md

 | project Timestamp, DeviceName, ActionType, FolderPath, InitiatingProcessAccountDomain, InitiatingProcessAccountName
 ```

 The query returned three more entries that shared the same file name, folder path, and hashes.
-The 'Update' file was created in three other devices, all initiated by distinct file names and command lines.
+The `Update` file was created in three other devices, all initiated by distinct file names and command lines.
 The following is information of each respective log in chronological order,

 Device Name: linux-program-fix.p2zfvso05mlezjev3ck4vqd3kd.cx.internal.cloudapp.net
 Time: 2025-03-04T17:52:53.939295Z